 Leonard Bowden, one of the leading bandleaders and arrangers in St. Louis in the 1930s, was perhaps the single most important figure in the development of the Navy’s musical talent.

-In 1929, he co-founded the Bama State Collegians at Alabama State University with John Tuggle “Fess” Whatley.
+In the late 1920s (one source says 1926, another 1929), he co-founded the Bama State Collegians at Alabama State University with John Tuggle “Fess” Whatley.

 After the war, he taught at Prairie View A&M and Florida A&M universities.
 Like many Black vets, he was disappointed with the world he found upon his discharge: